MGC Racing and Road

 New batch of three sets of Alloy hubs , serious weight reduction for race or road.

-Uprated torsion bars these are parallel so the max you can get in an MGC , fully heat treated and manufactured by one of the best in the country for spline work. £385 per pair.
-3 sets left as of 2020
+Uprated torsion bars these are parallel so the max you can get in an MGC , fully heat treated and manufactured by one of the best in the country for spline work. £405 per pair.
+8 sets left as of 2022.
+New stock arrives 20th Aug 2022 NEW STOCK AVAILABLE

 MGC RACE update on engine, run in and Dyno tested with good torque figures through a wide range, very probably the most expensive C engine in existence .
 Going to change out the exhaust headers to get a little bit more .
 The Yellow MGC still has to have engine bay sprayed for this engine to be fitted , gearbox all done and new J3 LSD waiting to installed in new axle.